 When will scores be sent?

-Score reports are electronically generated and parents at the time of registration.
+Score will be provided at the time of registration.

 How do I read the scores?

 STS includes a key on each score report.
 The HSPT score report includes five sections - verbal, quantitative, reading comprehension, mathematics, and language.
 Each of these scores is used to calculate a composite score.
 The sub-scores provide information on a student's strength of knowledge in three different areas.
 It is important to review the full range of scores, not just the composite score.
 The HSPT compares each student's correct score to the national norm (a large group of students of similar age across the U.S.).
 The score represents not the percentage correct, but where that score falls COMPARED to the large group of students.
 For example, if you take the HSPT and earn a score of 75%, this means your correct answers are where 75% of the norm group scored; it does not mean that you answered 75% of the questions correctly.
 The score is a comparison of test performance, not a measure of actual performance.
 Any questions regarding the interpretation of the HSPT scores should be directed to the admissions office of your high school of choice.